jasonacollins/blog/content/post/2020-06-12-arent-we-smart-fellow-behavioural-scientists.md

 There is strong evidence from the lab that people have misperceptions about what randomness looks like.
 When a person is asked to generate a series that approximates the flipping of a coin, they will alternate between heads and tails too often, and balance the frequencies of heads and tails over too short a sequence.
 When people are asked to judge which of two different sequences of coin flips are more likely, they tend to pick sequences with more alternation, despite their probability being the same.

-What happens we look for a failure to perceive randomness in the outside world?
+What happens when we look for a failure to perceive randomness in the outside world?
 Out of the lab?

 When people watch basketball, they often see a hot hand.
 They will describe players as "hot" and "in form".
 Their belief is that the person who has just hit a shot or a series of shots is more likely to hit their next one.